Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

 \cite{LenssenGroupCapsules} combine capsules with group convolutions to guarantee transformation-invariant output activations and equivariant pose vectors.
 Therefore, the capsules utilize group convolutions for their calculations, store the pose information as group elements and adapt the dynamic routing algorithm to guarantee equivariance under specified conditions.
 The group equivariant capsules are applied to SO(2) using spline-based convolutional kernels to avoid interpolation.
 While the proposed capsules now incorporate guaranteed equivariance properties, restricting the pose vector to group representations prevents the capsule from extracting arbitrary pose information, e.g. lighting.

 \cite{VenkDeepEquivariantCapsules} propose space-of-variation capsules in order to improve the scalability of capsule networks and guaranteeing equivariance properties at the same time.
 Instead of learning pair-wise relationships between capsules, each capsule learns to encode the manifold of legal pose-variations, called space-of-variations, through a neural network that uses group convolutions to benefit from increased parameter sharing.
 Additionally, a provably equivariant routing procedure guarantees that learned part-whole relationships are preserved under transformations.
-In comparison to \cite{LenssenGroupCapsules}, the pose information is not embedded as group elements.
-While this reduces the transformation efficiency of the representation, compositionalities involving non-geometrical properties can be learned more efficiently.
+In comparison to \cite{LenssenGroupCapsules}, the pose information is not embedded with group elements.
+While this reduces the transformation efficiency of the representation, compositions involving non-geometrical properties can be learned more efficiently.

+To summarize, capsules disentangle visual entities into an invariant presence probability and the corresponding equivariant pose information, which are in their general form learned from data rather than guaranteed.
 A broad field of research applies capsules to different problem settings or adapts their technicalities, e.g. the routing mechanism.
-However, listing these proposals is beyond the scope of this survey which focuses on methods to obtain in- or equivariant representations.
+However, listing these proposals is beyond the scope of this survey.